 Period covered.
-File the 2002 return for calendar year 2002, short years beginning in 2002, and fiscal years that begin in 2002 and end in 2003.
-For a fiscal year or short year return, fill in the tax year space at the top of the form.
+File the 2004 return for calendar year 2004, and fiscal years that begin in 2004 and end in 2005.
+For a fiscal year return, fill in the tax year space at the top of the form.

-Note: The 2002 Form 1120-H may also be used if (a) the association has a tax year of less than 12 months that begins and ends in 2003 and

-(b) the 2003 Form 1120-H is not available at the time the association is required to file its return.
+Note.
+The 2004 Form 1120-H can also be used if (a) the association has a tax year of less than 12 months that begins and ends in 2005 and (b) the 2005 Form 1120-H is not available at the time the association is required to file its return.

-However, the association must show its 2003 tax year on the 2002 Form 1120-H and must incorporate any tax law changes that are effective for tax years beginning after 2002.
+The association must show its 2005 tax year on the 2004 Form 1120-H and take into account any tax law changes that are effective for tax years beginning after 2004.

 Address.
 Include the suite, room, or other unit number after the street address.
-If a pre-addressed label is used, include this information on the label.

-If the Post Office does not deliver mail to the street address and the association has a P.O. box, show the box number instead of the street address.
+If a preaddressed label is used, include this information on the label.
+If the Post Office does not deliver mail to the street address and the association has a P.O. box, show the box number instead.